AI & Leadership

 Governance

 The risks of AI are real.
 So are the risks of ignoring it.
-Good governance is about creating the conditions for confident, responsible experimentation, not about blocking progress.
+Good governance creates the conditions for confident, responsible experimentation rather than blocking progress.

 Getting started